Planes of the future could fly on sawdust or straw

 So far most attempts have been based on crop-based products, raising concerns over food shortages following recent drought.

-But European plane maker Airbus, one of the programme's backers, believes woodchips and agricultural waste could be alternative fuel sources of the future.
+But European planemaker Airbus, one of the program's backers, believes woodchips and agricultural waste could be alternative fuel sources of the future.

-With a budget of 24.6 million euros (19.7 million pounds) over eight years, ProBio3 aims to set up a profitable production chain for hydro processed oils, a type of bio fuel which has been certified by international standards organisation ASTM as useable for aviation in combination with kerosene.
+With a budget of 24.6 million euros ($32.1 million) over eight years, ProBio3 aims to set up a profitable production chain for hydroprocessed oils, a type of biofuel which has been certified by international standards organization ASTM as useable for aviation in combination with kerosene.

 Fuel made from wood and straw may seem at odds with some of the most extreme man-made conditions inside a modern jet engine, where temperatures can reach 1,600 degrees Celsius.
 But scientists say they already know the basics of the process.